sriram23/Insurance-Claim-Automation-System/README.md

 - Sudharshan.T.R - 14CSB32

 ### Steps
+###### Assessment
-- Fetch Query form core system
+- Fetch data form core system
-- Save the query to a spreadsheet
+- Save the data to a spreadsheet
 - Execute the Assessment Rules
+- Notification to Benificiary (Claim Confirmation)
 - Update the status in excel
+- Update the status in Database

-- Approval process
+###### Approval process
+- Fetch data from core system
+- Save data in a spreadsheet
+- Wait for Beneficiary reply
+- Decide on approval (By beneficiary reply and Timeout)
 - Update status in excel and in core system
-- Notification to Beneficiary
+- Notification to Beneficiary (Final Confirmation)